tbensky/npct/README.md

 The maker movement continues to impress.
 They got a quick start in early 2020 backfilling PPE shortages with a mask and face shield producing efforts, like these: [masks](https://www.makethemasks.com) and [face shields](https://www.prusaprinters.org/prints/25857-prusa-face-shield). **Is a 'maker' themed contract tracer possible?**

 Bluetooth (BT) does seem to be an ideal technology for contact tracing.
 In particular, Bluetooth Low Energy (BLE).
-Both are a short-range protocol that can broadcast messages to receiving devices nearby.
+Both are a short-range protocols that can broadcast messages to receiving devices nearby.
 BLE is meant for *short* messages, like "I'm sick."
 But I didn't want to to use a phone for this, so what then?
 I could not help but wonder about the Arduino world and all of the small and low-priced boards out there.
 Even the good-old Arduino Uno is relatively portable and will run off of a 9V battery for half a day or so.
 Plus, there are plenty of Arduino+BT options.

 One board that came to mind in particular was the [ESP32](https://www.espressif.com).
 It costs $8....$8!
 This is cheaper than any Arduino, with or without BT, and it's a fully BT-enabled board about 2"x1" in size.
 Makers use it for all kinds of things, and $8 is pretty "no-risk."
 (It is about what materials cost for masks people are making.)
 There had to be some way of using an $8 device for a contact tracer.
 So I bought 3 on ebay and got to work.